the-crypt-keeper/llproxy/README.md

      - `url`: The URL for the API endpoint of the managed provider
      - `apikey`: The API key for authentication with the managed provider
      - `filter`: An array of strings to filter model names
+     - `models`: An explicit array of model IDs (skip the /v1/models discovery call)

   Common options:
   - `tags`: Optional tags to append to model names (applies to all types)